hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `vm_swappiness` - (Optional) The sysctl setting vm.swappiness.
 Must be between `0` and `100`.

 * `vm_vfs_cache_pressure` - (Optional) The sysctl setting vm.vfs_cache_pressure.
 Must be between `0` and `100`.

 ---

+The `upgrade_override_setting` block supports the following:

+* `effective_until` - (Optional) Specifies the date and time until when the upgrade overrides are effective.
+This should be in RFC 3339 format (e.g., `"2023-10-01T13:00:00Z"`).
+Note that this only matches the start time of an upgrade, and the effectiveness won't change once an upgrade starts even if the `effective_until` expires as the upgrade proceeds.

+---